edthedev/edthedev.github.io/blog/productive.md

 I also do a lot of coaching, but coaching is work I can delegate to my team leads.

-My job, as manager, accountable for productivity, is to *stop useless work from proceeding at the expense of work that matters*.
+I'm summary, my job, as manager, accountable for teams productivity, is:

+> *Stop useless work from proceeding at the expense of work that matters*.